fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 [+] Set the address config key to "https://dogfood.fleetdm.com" in the "api" context
 ```

-Thereafter, you can use  the `--context api` flag whenever you need to use the API-only user's identity, rather than logging in and out to switch accounts:
+From there on, you can use  the `--context api` flag whenever you need to use the API-only user's identity, rather than logging in and out to switch accounts:

 ```
 fleetctl login --context admin